Sarahbjik/sarahbjik.github.io/index.md

 ## Welcome to my Portfolio Page

-The page offers an insight into some projects I have been working on.
+The page offers an insight into some of the projects I have been working on.

 ### The Early Days of Corona - a Data Scraping Problem
 Extracting data from PDF-files.